13 Dinner Etiquette Rules Everyone in the White House Must Follow

 If you have any allergies, you can definitely let the office of the White House social secretary know beforehand.
 But if you are able to at all be flexible, or cheat on your diet, now would be the time to do it.
 Fancy cuts of meat, like rack of lamb or dry-aged rib eye beef, are often served in addition to courses of seafood, veggies, and scrumptious desserts.
 While heaps of veggies would probably be on the menu during the Obama administration, given that Michelle cultivated her own impressive garden, we hear a White House fave for Donald Trump is meatloaf and ketchup.
 Find out what your favorite food reveals about your personality.

 The White House does not have an official dress code, but every event invite should state what attire is expected whether it is a garden party or black-tie affair.
 Black tie translates to a tuxedo for men, and formal dresses for women—think Oscars.
 Cocktail and business attire can be viewed as the same, a suit for men, and a cocktail dress for women.
 Garden or day parties call for lighter, brighter fabrics.
-Still confused?
-Here are some common definitions of dress codes.

 Don’t fret about an intro

 If you’re imagining what you’ll say to the president or White House staff when you finally come face to face, don’t worry, they have people on hand to make your introduction.
 In any formal receiving line, the White House will have you write down your information on a card, including your name, title, and hometown.
 Upon meeting the president or host, an official White House greeter will “announce” you so you can just smile in case you get so nervous you forget your own name.
-These proven tips will help you make a good impression.

 When in doubt, look for someone in uniform

 All five branches of service (Air Force, Army, Coast Guard, Marine Corps, and Navy) have their own official White House social aides whose jobs are to help normal people like us feel comfortable at formal occasions at the White House.
 So, if you are unsure where to discard an hors d’oeuvre, where to sit, or where to find the bathroom, someone in uniform should be able to point you in the right direction.
 For extra protection, every table at a White House dinner is assigned a table host, so you can always follow them for social cues.
-Should you find yourself at Buckingham Palace for dinner, follow these dinner etiquette rules for dining with the Queen.